navid-m/shark/README.md

 shark -s src/shark/text.nim
 ```

+Use -t and -f to toggle between 2 and 4 space indentation.

 #### Usage as a library

 Use the `to_camel_case`, `to_snake_case`, and `process_file` functions exported by the library.